-I draw on what it means to be human in our current, fluid world of ephemeral contact, overflowing amounts of information, technology intervening lives.
-I do this in a very direct, intuitive and associative way, navigating between abstraction and figuration, switching abruptly between confusing perspectives.
-This play with perspective may even continue beyond the drawing on paper: my lines also enter the room in wall-filling works, spatial drawings and installations.
+Rappard continously navigates between abstraction and figuration.
+Mixing the recognisable with the inrecognisable she expresses how hard it is nowadays to get grip on things and distinguish what is true.
+She switches abruptly between confusing perspectives.
+This play with perspective may even continue beyond the drawing on paper: her lines also enter the room in wall-filling works, spatial drawings and installations.
 Thus, as a viewer, you are immersed and become part of the work, experiencing the impossibility to absorb all information at the same time, the fluidity of different perspectives, connections that shift upon changing your position.